MEIVEL S

 • Mask Detection and Social Distance Identification Using Internet of Things and Faster R-CNN Algorithm

-S. Meivel, Nidhi Sindhwani, Rohit Anand, Digvijay Pandey, Abeer Ali Alnuaim, Alaa S. Altheneyan, Mohamed Yaseen Jabarulla, and Mesfin Esayas Lelisho
+S. Meivel, Nidhi Sindhwani, Rohit Anand, Digvijay Pandey, Abeer Ali Alnuaim, Alaa S. Altheneyan, Mohamed Yaseen Jabarulla, Mesfin Esayas Lelisho

 • Remote Sensing Analysis of Agricultural Drone

-S. Meivel and S. Maheswari
+S. Meivel, S. Maheswari

 • Performance Analysis of Deep Neural Networks Using Computer Vision